brittonhayes/notionmd/README.md

 ### Creating a Notion Page from Markdown

-This example demonstrates how to create a Notion page using the blocks parsed from a Markdown document
+This example demonstrates how to create a Notion page using the blocks parsed from a Markdown document:

 ```go
 package main